 Pack cherries with juice in hot sterilized jars and seal according to manufacturer's recommendations.
 Place in a water bath canner and process 20 minutes for pint jars or 25 minutes for quart jars.

-If you have trouble finding pitted cherries, you can pit them yourself.
-(Make sure to wear an apron as this can be messy.)
-This can range from somewhat simple to kind of difficult depending on whether you want to keep the stem and the shape of the cherry or not.
-If you don't care about how the cherry looks, you can pit it similarly to how you pit an olive: place on a cutting board and press down hard with the side of a large chef's knife—the pit should pop out.
-If you'd like to keep the cherry rounded, you can use a straw or the large end of a chopstick.
-Push it through the cherry from the stem-end until the pit pops out.
-You can also buy a cherry pitter which—if it is a good one—should simplify the process.
+- If you can't find pitted cherries, pit them yourself.
+(Make sure to wear an apron.)
+To do so, place one cherry on a cutting board and press it down hard with the side of a large chef's knife—the pit should pop out.
+To keep a round shape, push a straw or the large end of a chopstick through the cherry from the stem-side until the pit pops out.
+A cherry pitter simplifies this process.